ik024/prism-lib/README.md

 ```

 ## Features
-Currently this library supporst API that return Bitmap and String but can be extended as per requirement
+###Currently this library supports APIs that return Bitmap and String only, but will be extended to other formats in the future.

 ##Fetching Bitmap
 There are two ways to fetch bitmap using Prism